absmach/magistrala-docs/docs/dev-guide/kubernetes.md

 ```

 If Magistrala is already installed and you want to update it with new settings (for example, changing the ingress hostname or image tag), you can use the `helm upgrade` command:

-Here’s a **refined and polished version** of your documentation.
-It improves clarity, structure, consistency, and polish—while still being technically precise and aligned with the `supermq` base chart model:

 ---